 Given such variety, it’s no wonder we get flummoxed when choosing wine for the meal.
 No single wine pairs perfectly with all of these flavors, although some can bridge multiple dishes.
 Off-dry Riesling’s one good example, plus Pinot Noir and Gamay-based Beaujolais.
 Sparkling wines almost always work, too.
 That’s why these wines are traditional recommendations.

 But there’s no need to stick to one wine, or a single white and red.
 Pouring a range of wines will delightfully echo the theme of abundance and provide diners options with the medley of flavors on the table.
 Here are a few recommendations to guide your Thanksgiving wine pairing planning:

 - Consider the style of your gathering.
 Nuanced wines, such as older vintages or delicate whites, can get drowned out by a boisterous party.
 You may want wines with enough oomph to stand up to robust flavors (and robust discussion).

 - Keep alcohol levels low so diners stay alert—this is especially important if your meal is served mid-day.
 Look for wines at or below 13% alcohol.

 - Consider serving local or American wines to echo the theme of the holiday.
 Hard ciders, ales, and mead, especially from regional sources, are terrific with harvest foods.
 (Here are fifty American wines I’ve selected for Thanksgiving.)

 - Avoid jammy red wines, which can feel too heavy with a big meal.
-Also, very savory, tannic reds like Bordeaux can overwhelm light poultry and vegetable dishes.
+Also, very savory, tannic reds like Bordeaux blends, Syrah, or Malbec can overwhelm light poultry and vegetable dishes.
 When choosing reds, aim toward light-bodied wines with good acidity.

 Thanksgiving Wine Pairing Options